 Think about what motivated you to start your journey.
 This is your vision that kick-started everything.
 Call it your mission if you like, it doesn’t really matter, it all amounts to the same thing.
-This is the moment, or longing, that sets you on your chosen path.
+This is the moment or longing, that set you on your chosen path.

 Think of Dorothy following the yellow brick road.
 That’s your storyline!

-Sit down and write about the key moments in your life, that when you look back, were pivotal.
+Sit down and write about the decisive moments in your life, those points, when you look back, that were pivotal.
 Think about why you decided to be an artist.
 Jot all your thoughts down.
 Some will be more salient than others.

-Edit, edit, edit.
+Edit, edit, and edit.
 Say the most with the least amount of words.
 Remember this is not a real biography.
 No one wants to know the detail.
 Think about asking someone about their holiday.
-A few words and a photo are enough right?
+A few key points and a photo are enough right?